 Last Revised: November 2017

-The intent of this document is to describe how the various components of the university's information security program are in accord with specific provisions of the Gramm-Leach-Bliley Act Safeguards Rule (GLBA), and to provide references to additional materials and to applicable policies and guidelines.
+The intent of this document is to describe how the various components of the university's information security program are in accord with, and support compliance with, the Gramm-Leach-Bliley Act Safeguards Rule (GLBA), and to provide references to additional materials and to applicable policies and guidelines.

 GLBA Objectives and Requirements